-Working Group participants will receive an email with reimbursement forms attached about a week before the meeting.
-A generic reimbursement form can also be accessed on the NCO website.
+About a week before the meeting, synthesis group participants will receive an email with reimbursement forms attached.
+A generic reimbursement form can also be accessed on the LNCO website.
 Unless your budget has other restrictions in place, participants will receive a maximum of $55/day to cover food (no alcohol) expenses.
-The hotel charges will be directly billed to the NCO.
+The hotel charges will be directly billed to the LNCO.
 Please record all meal expenses and save any miscellaneous travel receipts during your stay.
 Reimbursement forms should be submitted within 15 days after the conclusion of each meeting.

 Publications, Outputs, and Acknowledgements

 Derived datasets must be archived in a publicly accessible database that is indexed by DataONE.
 The Environmental Data Initiative is likely to be the first choice for LTER-related products, but investigators may choose other repositories to improve access by specific communities of researchers.
 For instance, the Arctic Data Repository for Arctic data in or GenBank for genomic data.